Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

   direction as the lock nuts and that the L-brackets face in the direction of the belt end.

 Repeat these steps for the other end of the timing belt.
+The second clamp has to be a mirror image of the first one.
+Also, do not fully tighten the second clamp to be able to adjust the belt length later.

 .. image:: /Images/Kits/kit_camera_slider_step39_350.jpg
    :scale: 100 %